-Geomara has been contracted by E.ON Climate and Renewables Uk to undertake multiannual bathymetric and geophysical surveys condition surveys at their fleet of Offshore Windfarms.
-Geomara has completed full condition surveys at Robin Rigg wind farm.
-The Robin Rigg Windfarm is located offshore from Whitehaven; approximately 12 km in the Solway Firth and consists of 58 x 3 MW turbines and two offshore substations.
+Geomara has been contracted by E.ON Climate and Renewables Uk to undertake multiannual bathymetric and geophysical condition surveys at their fleet of Offshore Windfarms.
+Geomara has completed a number of full condition surveys at Robin Rigg wind farm.
+The Robin Rigg Windfarm is located offshore from Whitehaven; approximately 12 km into the Solway Firth and consists of 58 x 3 MW turbines and two offshore substations.
 In addition, there are two export cables from the field to the shore and the beach landing is at Northside in Workington.

-Geomara has subsequently used that data to produce some analysis if the temporal changes and sand wave migration at the site.
-The ungridded point cloud data from a number of WTG locations (H7, G1, D2, G7, H1 and H6) was examined further to analyze some apparent observed contradictions in the seabed morphology, particularly with regard to depth of scour and changes in scour profile.
+Geomara has used the condition survey data to produce some analysis of the temporal changes and sand wave migration at the site.
+The ungridded point cloud data from a number of WTG locations (H7, G1, D2, G7, H1 and H6) was examined to analyze some apparent observed contradictions in the seabed morphology, particularly with regard to depth of scour and changes in scour profile.

 The ungridded point cloud data from a number of different survey days was examined further to look at temporal changes observed previously.
 Of particular interest was the area of data overlap with the last dataset recorded within the OWF boundaries which was collected on 17th May 2017.
 Difference models were compiled to check for temporal changes in the seabed morphology, particularly to investigate the stability of sand waves in what appears to be a highly mobile environment.

 Sand waves are evident over much of the Robin Rigg OWF site and annual surveys have demonstrated previously that in general, the Robin Rigg sandbank is very dynamic with significant changes happening as these sand waves migrate and as scour at the base of the WTG monopiles develops and fluctuates.